metarex-media/mrx-website/content/blog/news/2022-12-08-World-Cup/index.md

-One of the features of this year broadcasting setup has been the cloud-based media server, FIFA MAX (Media Asset Exchange), which allows rights holders to seard for _and find_ find a treasure trove of content.
+One of the features of this year broadcasting setup has been the cloud-based media server, FIFA MAX (Media Asset Exchange), which allows rights holders to search for _and find_ find a treasure trove of content.
 The 2022 version will be capable of holding 6,000 hours of content, all of which can be accessed via the FIFA Content Interface.
-Best of all, rightsholders can access it whether or not they are based at the IBC, giving production professionals thousands of miles away a chance to boost content creation and output.
+Best of all, rights holders can access it whether or not they are based at the IBC, giving production professionals thousands of miles away a chance to boost content creation and output.
 Content will be stored via XAVC-I at 1080p/50, and the server also supports ingest and delivery in HDR (with SDR preview).
 If only we knew and could measure what portion of the live, time based metadata associated with the media found its way to the cloud based storage.
 A {{% metarex %}} fire-hose of metadata might have enriched the quality, quantity and **searchability** of assets.

 <!-- ####################################################################### -->

 {{< block-image
     alt=      "football setup"
     position= "right"
     size=     "full"
     imageUrl= "feeds.png"
 />}}